Introduction

 npm install or yarn install

-This would install all the needed dependencies.
+This will install all the needed dependencies.
 Then run:

 npm start or yarn start

-This would start a development server for your application thus completing our development environment setup.
+This starts a development server for your application, completing our development environment setup.

 git clone https://github.com/lawrenceagles/react-native-picker-demo